Skip to content

 We humans often think that this universe is just events taking place, and that our brain, including our mind’s intention, like an objective and independent being, observes these things as a spectator and can autonomously either choose to believe or choose not to believe, or choose to like or choose not to like, but our actions as an observer including our reactions and choices would have no essential effect on our human selves.

-That is, we tend to think that we the observer of the universe is autonomous and independent, and our life itself and its eternal end is not essentially influenced by the object being observed.
+That is, we tend to think that we, as observers of the universe, are autonomous and independent, and our life and its eternal end are not essentially influenced by the object being observed.

 But this is entirely a human illusion.